- What is One Billion Rising 2023: Rise for Freedom?

 Q. What are the guidelines to produce a One Billion Rising event?

-A. Make sure you and everyone involved are signed up at onebillionrising.org.
-Organize a gathering in your community on or around 14 February.
+A. Organize a gathering in your community between 14 February and 22 April.
 Make it as large and disruptive as you can to highlight the urgency of our demand.
 Beyond that, the possibilities are endless.
-There are not set rules.
+There are no set rules.
 Envision revolution and go from there!

 Q. How should I RISE?

-A. One Billion Rising Revolution is a call to survivors and their allies to break the silence and rise in any way you feel best represents the releasing of your story and the call for your revolution.
-You can rise politically, outrageously, artistically – through dance, art, marches, ritual, song, spoken word, testimonies, and other ways that best express your outrage, your need, your desire, and your joy.
+A. One Billion Rising is a call to survivors and their allies to break the silence and rise in any way you feel best represents the release of your story and the call for culture and system change.
+You can rise politically, outrageously, and artistically – through dance, art, marches, ritual, song, spoken word, testimonies, and other ways that best express your outrage, your need, your desire, and your joy.
 Rise In Solidarity in YOUR way.

 Q. Where should I RISE?